Deondre Francois: Professional career

 In 2021, Francois began his career in The Spring League, a developmental football league of eight teams, as the starting quarterback of the Blues of the South Division.

-FCF (second stint)
+FCF Bored Ape FC (2022)

-Francois was signed by the FCF in 2022 and was drafted by the Bored Ape Football Club as the first pick of Fan Controlled Football's "Season 2.0" inaugural draft.
+Francois was signed by the FCF in 2022 and was drafted by the Bored Ape Football Club as the first pick of Fan Controlled Football's "Season v2.0" inaugural draft.
 He started week one against the Knights of Degen, throwing 4–9 for 60 yards with a 44% completion rate and one touchdown and one interception.
 Francois was franchise tagged for week two by the Bored Ape Football Club.

-Orlando Guardians
+Orlando Guardians (2023)

 Francois was identified among nine quarterbacks training with Jordan Palmer for a potential quarterback position in the XFL in September 2022.
-On September 29, 2022, XFL Reporter Mike Mitchell reported that eight of the nine quarterbacks that worked with Palmer reportedly signed with each team.
+On September 29, 2022, XFL Reporter Mike Mitchell reported that eight of the nine quarterbacks who worked with Palmer reportedly signed with each team.
 Francois was signed to the Orlando Guardians.
 Francois was a healthy scratch in the Guardians' opening game.
+The Guardians folded when the XFL and USFL merged to create the UFL.

+DC Defenders (2024)

+On January 5, 2024, Francois was selected by the DC Defenders during the 2024 UFL dispersal draft.
+He officially signed with the team on January 26.
+He was placed on Injured reserve on May 14.

+Francois retired from professional football on October 7.